mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 If a matching entry is found in the `vulnerability-allowlist.yml` file, the following will happen:

-* The vulnerability **will not be included** when the analyzer generates the `gl-container-scanning-report.json` file.
+- The vulnerability **will not be included** when the analyzer generates the `gl-container-scanning-report.json` file.
-* The Security tab of the pipeline **will not show** the vulnerability, since it hasn't been included in the gl-container-scanning-report.json file, and this is the source of truth where the vulnerability list is retrieved from.
+- The Security tab of the pipeline **will not show** the vulnerability, since it hasn't been included in the JSON file, and this is the source of truth where the vulnerability list is retrieved from.

 Here's an example `vulnerability-allowlist.yml` file: